eightyfive/fetch-run/README.md

 ## What?

-`fetch-run` is a small utility `class` to help deal with common use cases regarding targeting REST API endpoints.
+`fetch-run` is a small utility `class` that helps you deal with common use cases of targeting API endpoints.

 Namely: